MukhlasAdib/IEQ_monitor_IoT_GCP/Test1/README.md

 ```

 Except the `"devID"`, you can omit the other fields as you need.
 After the gateway receives the message, it will check whether the `devID` has been listed in folder `device_list` and the key is available in `device_key`.
-Once it has verified the device, it will send the data to GCP.
+Once it has verified the device, the gateway will send the data to GCP.

 ## Configuring the device